OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * respect the technical details of further specifications.

-For performance reasons, the Contracting Party can fetch this data once and cache it for 24h.
+For performance reasons, the Contracting Party can fetch this data once and cache it.
+The time-to-live of the cache must be treated in a technical document.

 The general philosophy of Prebid SSO is to have a purely decentralized ecosystem.
 Therefore, there is no centralized list of all the